(or learned helplessness)!

 Mistake #4: improper use of proofing

-Proofing or testing your dog understands a skill under all circumstances, is extremely important if you want to have success when showing in any venue.
+Proofing or testing your dog’s understanding of a skill under all circumstances, is extremely important if you want to have success when showing in any venue.
 Unfortunately many trainers believe in an all or nothing approach to proofing.
 It is important for a dog’s confidence that he understands understand how to “win” in a proofing scenario.
 If you are in a new location, attempting a new distraction or practicing a sequence of skills, make sure to explain how your dog can win if he has problems sorting out what to do.

 Mistake #5: lack of consistency